Permissive software license

-A permissive software license, sometimes also called BSD-like or BSD-style license, is a free-software license which instead of copyleft protections, carries only minimal restrictions on how the software can be used, modified, and redistributed, usually including a warranty disclaimer.
+A permissive software license, sometimes also called BSD-like or BSD-style license, is a free-software license which instead of copyleft protections, carries only minimal requirements on how the software can be used, modified, and redistributed, usually including a warranty disclaimer.
 Examples include the GNU All-permissive License, MIT License, BSD licenses, Apple Public Source License and Apache license.
 As of 2016, the most popular free-software license is the permissive MIT license.